yangaound/logutil/README.md

 ### class ``logutil.TimedRotatingLogger``(filename, suffixFmt='%Y-%m-%d', **kwargs)
 This class inherits ``logutil.SimpleLogger`` and the argument `kwargs` will be passed directly to<br />
 super class as additional keyword arguments.<br />
-This logger auto rotate file according to argument `suffixFmt`; in default, file named "{filename}.%Y-%m-%d" will be created every day at midnight.
+This logger auto rotate file according to argument `suffixFmt`; in default,  "{filename}.%Y-%m-%d" will be created every day at midnight.
 ```
 >>> import logutil, time
->>> logger = logutil.TimedRotatingLogger('error_log', suffixFmt='%S')  # file "error_log.%S" be created and rotated each second
+>>> logger = logutil.TimedRotatingLogger('error_log', suffixFmt='%S')  # file will be rotated each second
 >>> logger.info('message in a file')
 >>> time.sleep(1.1)
 >>> logger.info('message in another file')